lukaemon/mission-sae/README.md

 My opinion on SAE and interp as of today: it's not feasible in current form.
 It remains to be an important step of the long arc to understand and control next gen model.
 Reasons:
 1. 16m SAE is a `274b+` param dense model[^1]. (thinking about 400b dense llama3, or 540b good old PaLM)
-2. 16m topk SAE is at 10% gpt4 wrt downstream loss.
+2. 16m SAE is at 10% gpt4 wrt downstream loss.
 3. Scaling effect is weaker for lower active latents.
-4. 32 features for a token gen is headache enough to understand.
+4. 32 features for a token gen is a headache enough to understand.
 I don't know how to make sense of 512 features or more.

 But hey this is frontier research.
 Just keep exploring and be ready to change when new knowledge come in.

+--

+MSE for 32k and 128k SAE, with `openwebtext` data is done.
+But somehow, I don't know if I'm doing it right.
+Hmmmm...

 [^1]: 2**24 * 2 * 8192, where 8192 is just a placeholder for gpt4 `d_model`.